ossdhaval/mysite/source/while-coding/aws-developer-associate.md

 - when you create a role, you have to choose which service it may apply to.
 - You need to attach one or more permissions to a role

-### accessing budget dashboard
-- At the start budget and cost management is only available to the root user and not to any IAM users.
-Not even IAM users with admin policy access.
-- to allow the IAM admin user the access to budget and cost management, the root user has to go to its account home page, and enable the `iam user and the role access to the billing information`.

 ### AWS CLI

 #### configuration